lhcavalcanti/git-config-osx/README.md

-# Tutorial git Configs OSX
+# Tutorial Terminal and Git Customize at MacOS

 As I spend a lot of time trying to configure my terminal and git, so they fit my preferences on macOS, I ended up doing these tutorials below.